 When I learned about ketosis while studying nutrition, it was worded and posed in a way that made it seem like a negative thing.
 When people talk about ketosis, it is usually referred to as something that happens as a survival mechanism in times of starvation – or restricted carbohydrate intake.
 The thing is, our ancestors didn’t eat 3 square meals a day or snacks, or grains.
 They ate when they could and what they could – usually berries, fruits, nuts seeds, small animals and the like.
 So this “starvation mode” was actually the way their bodies functioned normally.
 They were probably constantly in a state of ketosis burning stored fat for energy.

 I have written about low-carb diets and what that usually truly means.
-We know processed carbohydrates like breads and sugars are harmful to our bodies and it’s better to substitute with the whole grains.
-However, the more I think about it, and do research, I have come to learn that grains in general are what keeps our bodies struggling to be at their leanest and fittest!
+We know processed carbohydrates like bread and sugars are harmful to our bodies and it’s better to substitute with the whole grains.
+However, the more I think about it, and do research, I have come to learn that grains, in general, are what keep our bodies struggling to be at their leanest and fittest!
 Not to mention they promote certain deficiencies and illnesses.
 (I’ll explain what I mean below).

 The reason grains became so widely used is because they are easy to grow, are very filling and are easily accessible.
 However, we don’t need to eat grains.
 We can get all the same nutrients and more and actually absorb them into our body if we eat vegetables, fruits, seeds, nuts and meats.
 Much like our ancestors did before they discovered grains.
 If grains are your only source of nutrients though, of course that’s better than nothing.

 Now, I’m not saying to strive to achieve ketosis, unless that’s what you want to do (it is very difficult and must be carefully monitored because ketones can be harmful in large amounts).
 However, while achieving ketosis would require following a lot of restrictions, just cutting out grains and refined sugars will allow your body to burn stored fat for fuel instead of carbohydrates without any risky side-effects.

 A lot of my views for weight-loss and living a healthy lifestyle have been challenged and changed over and over throughout my pursuit of a healthy, fit body and mind.
 And my most recent research has led me to drop grains completely as well as refined sugars.
 I will now be following a paleolithic-type / primal-style diet devoid of most things our ancestors did not eat.
 I say most because there are things like cheese and sprouted legumes and grains were not eaten by our ancestors.
 However, through the processes of fermenting and sprouting respectively, one can eliminate or significantly reduce chemicals and compounds which are harmful to our bodies like lactose from milk and phytic acid from grains and legumes.
 I have also stopped snacking and am only eating 3 meals a day as I have found no evidence to support any negative effects from not eating for 12 hours or less.
 This makes it easy to keep calorie intake under control and it’s cheaper too!